Communicating with the Depths of Our Being: Acupuncture and Pulse Diagnosis

 The pulse will show us what resources we have available for detox.
 Cancer for example requires a great deal of blood, fluids and energy to be detoxed.
 Even when undergoing Western medical treatments like chemotherapy, we need a lot of blood and fluids to be able to flush out both the cancerous toxins, as well as the medicine killing the toxins.
 Many people for whom chemo doesn’t work lack adequate body resources to withstand the intensity of the treatment.
 The strategy with chemo is using a toxic substance to eliminate an internal body toxin.
 It can be highly successful- if the person has adequate strength and resources.
 The pulse will show what aspects of the body need to be supported during the therapy.
 It will also show the therapy’s on-going success or lack thereof.

 I believe the pulse is the one of the best ways to identify the root of a problem.
-The healer develops a relationship with the patient through the pulse.
-Overtime, the healer will sensitize himself to communication from the patient’s pulse; ideally the patient and his pulse will gradually reveal more overtime.
+A healer develops relationship (resonance) with the patient through the pulse.
+Overtime, they will sensitize to the patient’s pulse; ideally the patient and his pulse will gradually reveal more overtime.

 Many people say healing is like peeling the layers of an onion.
 This will reveal itself in all aspects of the patient, including the pulse.
 Symptoms that were reactions to something deeper will disappear, revealing the deeper wounds and imbalances.
 Eventually the root of the problem will make itself known.
 The body will develop confidence that it can communicate that which it has been hiding or protecting.